StevenStarlin/MAUISpec/README.md

 it easier after some practice.
 It's lower maintenance, alllows for rapid pivoting, builds in tests inherently, and requires loosely coupled development to truly work.

+## Build notes
+The PlasticCost.csproj is configured to render a NuGet package upon build.
+This package is referenced by the PlasticCostCalculatorTests xUnit project, and will eventually be delivered to the MAUI UX as a loosely-coupled dependency.